Cash and Cash Equivalents – As per the IAS 7, Cash and Cash Equivalents are defined as per below –

 - Apple Inc Total Assets = $231.839 billions

 - Cash as % of Total Assets = 13.844 / 231.839 ~ 6%

 - Apple Inc Total Sales in 2014 = $182.795

 - Cash as % of Total Sales = 13.844 / 182.795 ~ 7.5%

 Though we see that there is nothing too exciting about the Cash here, but if we closely look at all the Investments, we note that Apple Inc has a huge pile $13.844 bn (cash & cash equivalent) + $11.233 bn (short term investments) + $130.162 bn (long term investments) = $155.2 bn.
 Is this for a suitable acquisition target?

 No Good Reason

-Some companies may have a high cash and cash equivalents for no good reasons.
+Some companies may have a high cash for no good reasons.
 Maybe the management has not yet figured out the best way to deploy cash.
 In this case, one of the strategies could be to provide return to the shareholders by buying back shares.

-In another case, where there is huge pile of up cash and cash equivalents for capital intensive firms would imply an investment in a big project or a machinery.
+In another case, where there is huge pile of up cash for capital intensive firms would imply an investment in a big project or a machinery.

 Colgate’s Cash and Cash Equivalents Example